alexandrascript/tech-writing-tools/accessibility/README.md

 standards when editing and creating content, from the words we choose to the way our content is organized.

+I've written an [accessibility style guide](style.md) which outlines some principles to follow when writing with accessibility in mind.

 ## Resources

 Here are a list of resources on the topic of accessibility.
 Some are directly related to writing and